MSPCA-Angell Headquarters

 Nuclear Medicine

-Nuclear medicine falls under the umbrella of diagnostic imaging, but is a unique imaging modality.
+The Nuclear Medicine service at the MSPCA-Angell is a unique imaging modality that falls under the umbrella of diagnostic imaging.
 This technique allows us to administer a radioactive substance (radionuclide) either by injection or by mouth and observe the activity within the patient, providing both morphologic (form and structure) and functional information.

-Access to a full range of nuclear medicine procedures including:
+Our team offers a full range of nuclear medicine procedures, including:

-• Generally used for evaluation of primary or metastatic disease, septic arthritis, osteomyelitis, fracture healing, subchondral disease, enthesiopathy, or occult lameness, including bone tumors
+• Generally used for evaluation of primary or metastatic disease, septic arthritis, osteomyelitis, fracture healing, subchondral disease, enthesopathy, or occult lameness, including bone tumors

 • Obtained using HDP (disodium oxidronate) or MDP (methylene diphosphonate) labeled with 99m-Tc

-• Useful in to evaluating our hyperthyroid patients, or to evaluate for size and/or metastatic spread of thyroid cancer
+• Helpful in evaluating our hyperthyroid patients or to evaluate for size and/or metastatic spread of thyroid cancer

 • Acquired as a dynamic (moving) study in real-time

-• Useful for evaluation of renal function prior to nephrectomy
+• Useful for evaluation of renal function before nephrectomy

 • An inexpensive way to evaluate renal function